LOOKING FOR A SUMMER OPPORTUNITY???

 To encourage diversity in medical education and in the physician profession, there are a number of research programs and internships, which are eager to recruit URM students.

-The list below includes a summary document which itself contains valuable links, a database of research/internship/fellowship resources and important links to other web sites, including the AAMC and the National Association of Advisors for the Health Professions (NAAHP).
+The list below includes a summary document that contains valuable links, a database of research/internship/fellowship resources, and important links to other web sites, including the AAMC and the National Association of Advisors for the Health Professions (NAAHP).
 If you know of anything else we should know about, please contact The Health Professions Program!